Clivern/Hamster/README.md

 }
 ```

-To get a status check with id:
+To get a status check with ID:

 ```go
 import (